blankly-finance/blankly/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Blankly-Finance_Blankly&metric=alert_status)](https://sonarcloud.io/dashboard?id=Blankly-Finance_Blankly)
 ## What is it?

-​	Blankly is an elegant python library for interacting with many different crypto exchanges on multiple portfolios in a consistent way.
+​	Blankly is an elegant python library for interacting with many crypto exchanges on multiple portfolios in a consistent way.
 Blankly offers a powerful feature-set, optimized for speed and ease of use.